 - If a student is disruptive, the faculty member and/or the relevant Assistant/Associate Dean's office may ask the student to stop the disruptive behavior and warn the student that such disruptive behavior can result in academic or disciplinary action.

 - A faculty member is authorized to ask a student to leave the classroom or other academic site if the faculty member deems it necessary.
-If the faculty member does this, s/he shall file a Disruptive Classroom Incident Report with the Office of Judicial Affairs and the Assistant/Associate Dean of the College or Department Chair (as determined by the College) within 24 hours.
-The Office of Judicial Affairs shall provide the student with a copy of the report.
+If the faculty member does this, s/he shall file a Disruptive Classroom Incident Report with the Office of Student Conduct and the Assistant/Associate Dean of the College or Department Chair (as determined by the College) within 24 hours.
+The Office of Student Conduct shall provide the student with a copy of the report.

-- A faculty member may also exclude the student from the classroom or other academic area pending resolution of the matter by: (1) informing the student of the exclusion, (2) informing the student of his/her rights to request an expedited review of the exclusion, and (3) by immediately referring the matter to the Office of Judicial Affairs by submitting the Disruptive Classroom Incident Report and informing the relevant Assistant/Associate Dean of the College.
-If such exclusion occurs, and if the student requests a review, the Office of Judicial Affairs shall review the exclusion within three business days of the date the student requests the review.
+- A faculty member may also exclude the student from the classroom or other academic area pending resolution of the matter by: (1) informing the student of the exclusion, (2) informing the student of his/her rights to request an expedited review of the exclusion, and (3) by immediately referring the matter to the Office of Student Conduct by submitting the Disruptive Classroom Incident Report and informing the relevant Assistant/Associate Dean of the College.
+If such exclusion occurs, and if the student requests a review, the Office of Student Conduct shall review the exclusion within three business days of the date the student requests the review.

 - Nothing in this policy prohibits an immediate call to the University of Colorado Police or referral of the matter to another policy office, as determined to be appropriate by the classroom instructor.